the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 {% include ebola_keyword_topic_pairs.html %}

 ## 2. Graph-based analysis
-Suddenly, you have some reminiscences of what you learned from your lectures of *Data Analysis* during your long studies that helped you get this internship. *From the astronaut dream, you become a data analyser... but this is a long story for another time.*
+Suddenly, you have some reminiscences of what you learned from your lectures of *Data Analysis* during your long studies that helped you get this internship. *From the astronaut dream, you became a data analyst!
+But this is a long story for another time.*
-You focus again to the hyperlink network, which can actually, be represented as a graph!
+You focus again on the hyperlink network, which can actually, be represented as a graph!
 A graph-based analysis would allow you to explore the interactions between the graph's _nodes_ : the subreddits, source or target of the hyperlinks.

 ![event_image](https://the-united-nations-2025.github.io/reddit-world-mirror/assets/img/graph_img.png)